shuzhao-li-lab/asari/doc/README.md

 ### Search functions
 They are mostly in the JMS package.
 It uses many indexed dictionaries to facilitate fast search of m/z values.

+Note the difference between m/z alignment functions (in asari.mass_functions) and feature match functions (asari.tools.match_features).
+The latter are proper for searching and matching features.
+The former is efficient pair-wise matching for asari mass tracks when multiple matches are not really concerned, because asari does not allow ambiguous mass tracks within a data file.

 ### Multi-core processing
 Python classes are not easy for parallal computing.
 Therefore, we use JSON and individual functions to facilitate multiprocessing.